 The first thought that pops into your mind when you think of purple is “Royalty.”
 For decades, purple was the preferred colour for kings and queens.
 Today, purple denotes luxury.
 A majority of luxury brands are in purple.
 This is because it gives a sense of exclusivity and extravagance.

 Additionally, purple is also associated with a soothing effect.
-This is why purple is often used to denote products like deodorants, anti-ageing serums, talcum powders and other cosmetics.
+This is why purple is often used to denote products like deodorants, anti-aging serums, talcum powders, and other cosmetics.
 Think Ponds, Yardley.

 4. Trusted Blue

 When you think of Blue, does any bank’s logo come to your mind?
 State Bank of India, Canara Bank, and Federal Bank – all have logos in some shade of blue.
 This is because blue radiates a sense of security and safety.
 A few countries even provide uniforms for their police force in blue for the very reason.

 When you use blue for your brand, it gives a sense of trust to your customers.

 It symbolizes elegance and sophistication.
 Think iPhone.
 It’s a colour that is equally preferred by men and women.
 This is why several iconic automobile brands endorse black.
 It denotes style, vigor, luxury, and sophistication.